mattwala/gigaqbx-ts-paper-code/README.md

 E5-2650 v3 machine with 256 GB of RAM.

-To run almost everything, install the [Docker image](#docker-image), and from a shell running in a container, go to the code directory and
+To run almost everything, install the [Docker image](#docker-image), and from a shell running in a container, ensure you are in the code directory and
 type:
 ```
 ./run.sh